mapaction/mapactionpy_controller/README.md

 1) A regular expression, with named groups
 2) For each named group in the regex, details of a class which can provide futher validation of that value in that named group.

-Exmples of the naming convention config files are in the `examples` directory, including MapAction's DataNamingConvention, MXDNamingConvention and LayerfileNamingConvention.
+Examples of the naming convention config files are in the `examples` directory, including MapAction's DataNamingConvention, MXDNamingConvention and LayerfileNamingConvention.

 **DataNameConvention** represents the _convention_ itself.
 At its core is a regular expression.
 Each named group (clause) within the Regex as additionally validation, which is implemented by a DataNameClause.
 DataNameConvention has a dictionary of DataNameClause objects.
 A individual name is tested by using the `.validate(data_name_str)` method.
 If the data name does not match the regex the value None is returned.
 If the regex matches a DataNameInstance object will be returned, whether or not all of the clauses pass.

 **DataNameClause** is an abstract class.
 Callers are unlikely to need to directly access this class or any concrete examples.
 Concrete examples are DataNameFreeTextClause and DataNameLookupClause.
 When the `.validate(data_name_str)` method is called on a DataNameConvention object, it will call `.validate(clause_str)` in each individual DataNameClause obj.

 **DataNameResult** represents the _result_ of a specific data name test and is returned by `DataNameConvention.validate()`.
 The `.is_valid` property indicates whether or not all of the clauses validate.
 DataNameResult is a [namedtuple](https://docs.python.org/2.7/library/collections.html#collections.namedtuple).
-The values for individual clauses can be directly accessed using dotted property notation (eg  via members such as  `dnr.datatheme.Description` or `dnr.source.Organisation`.
+The values for individual clauses can be directly accessed using dotted property notation (e.g.  via members such as  `dnr.datatheme.Description` or `dnr.source.Organisation`.
 If whether or not the clause validated is returned by the `.is_valid` property (eg . `dnr.datatheme.is_valid`).

 Example code:
 ```